 Best Attributes: 80 long passing, 79 short passing, 79 stamina

-Recently sent on loan to Hertha Berlin in the Bundesliga, Guendouzi fell out of favour at the Emirates under Mikel Arteta, and is looking for a fresh start.
-He has claimed that he has unfinished business at Arsenal, but Guendouzi is still waiting for his first appearance of the season.
+Recently sent on-loan to Hertha Berlin in the Bundesliga, Guendouzi fell out of favour at the Emirates under Mikel Arteta and is looking for a fresh start.
+That said, the young defensive midfielder claims that he has unfinished business at Arsenal.

-With potential overall rating of 86, the decision makers at EA Sports appear to have faith that there is more to come from Guendouzi.
-Currently his biggest strength is his creativity, with Guendouzi boasting 80 long passing, 79 short passing, and 79 vision.
+Given Guendouzi’s potential rating of 86, the decision-makers at EA Sports appear to have faith that there is more to come from the Frenchman.
+Currently, his biggest strength is his creativity, boasting 80 long passing, 79 short passing, and 79 vision.

-Already a more rounded player than most of his contemporaries, to improve Guendouzi you would be well advised to focus on his 70 sliding tackle, 67 positioning, and 70 balance on the training pitch.
-But with Guendouzi available six months into your career mode and without a release clause, he is an attainable option to strengthen your midfield.
+Already a more rounded player than most of his contemporaries, to improve Guendouzi, you would be well-advised to focus on his 70 sliding tackle, 67 positioning, and 70 balance on the training pitch.

 Team: AS Monaco

 Wage: £26k per week